ndemoraes/ndemoraes/README.md

-Hey!
+Hello!
 This is the repository of Naomi J. S. de Moraes, PhD

 I'm currently working on NLP, LLMs, prompt engineering and machine learning in general.

-I'm currently learning Mandarin (with traditional characters).
+I'm also learning Mandarin (with traditional characters) - my hobby, I guess.

 How to reach me: https://sutcliffe.com.br